-The FA Cup reaches the fifth round, where all ties will be settled on the night with replays no longer in place.
+The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 Over the course of its history, the FA Cup has got rid of replays for multiple stages with finals and semi-finals the first to go in 2000.